 Just a few weeks after purchasing our 40′ 1999 Country Coach motorhome “CC”, we took her out on an RV shakedown boondocking adventure.
 We wanted to test out the systems and capacities, start getting organized and begin making our first few interior mods and upgrades.
 Already located in Phoenix Arizona, we decided on a one-week

-We learned a lot during our first boondocking experience in Arizona which took us to Yuma, Quartzsite and Lake Havasu City over 9 days.
-So we pulled together 29 tips and tricks that helped us, working with what we had.
-That means… no solar, no composting toilet, no fancy stuff.
-We just made the most of our RV “as is” from the manufacturer.
-Of course, we know
+We learned a lot during our first boondocking experience in Arizona, staying in Yuma, Quartzsite and Lake Havasu City over 9 days.
+And we’ve learned even more over the past 9 years!
+So we pulled together 29 handy dry camping tips and tricks that helped us, working with what we had.
+That means… no solar, no composting toilet, no fancy

 Now that we’ve completed our first big boondocking trip, let’s look at our usage and overall costs as we finally get the answers to many of the questions we had before we started!
 Questions like…How many gallons of water did we use?
 How many days did it last us?
 How many hours did we put on the